ljjTYJR/MS_cluster/README.md

 ## Introduction

-This repository is a simple implemention for Mean Shift(MS) algorithm. **The basic idea of the algorithm I have did some recode in `/report/report.pdf` , so, please read `report.pdf` first!!!**
+This repository is a simple implemention for Mean Shift(MS) algorithm. **The basic idea of the algorithm I have did some record in `/report/report.pdf` , so, please read `report.pdf` first!!!**

 ### The structure of the repository

 ```
 ├── Algo1.py